green-coding-solutions/documentation/content/en/docs/measuring/runner-switches.md

 - `--skip-unsafe` flag to skip unsafe volume bindings, ports and complex env vars
   + This is typically done when reusing already present `compose.yml` files without the need to alter the file
 - `--skip-system-checks` Skip checking the system if the GMT can run
+- `--skip-volume-inspect` flag to skip disable docker volume inspection.
+Can help if you encounter permission issues, since GMT runs as non root but for some docker configurations volume dir are only readable by root user.
 - `--verbose-provider-boot` flag to boot metric providers gradually
   + This will enable the user to see the impact of each metric provider more clearly
   + There will be a 10 second sleep for two seconds after each provider boot